pgugger/single-cell-RNA-seq/README.md

 runRoast: wrapper for ROAST pathway analysis using output from runLimmaPseudobulked

 runCamera: wrapper for Camera pathway analysis using output from runLimmaPseudobulked

+plotVolcano: make volcano plots from output of runLimmaPseudobulked or runLimmaDream

+makeContrastScatter: scatterplot comparing logFC of genes in one contrast vs another contrast within cell type

+# Cell-cell communication ligand-receptor analysis
+runNicheNetR: wrapper for NicheNetR ligand-receptor analysis that produces numerous summary plots and tables

+makeCircos: make Circos plots from output of runNichNetR()

 Coming soon: